 We woke early with Wendy delivering us coffee in our tent, how do you beat that??
 Then ate breakfast and set out from camp back to the main road.
 This trip was initially designed by Wendy to take down the two tallest summits in the park.
 I had hurt my ankle previously though, so we had to modify it and only do one.

 From the road, we got in the car and headed to Lassen Peak’s trailhead.
 It was a 5 mile and 2,000 foot hike to get to the summit of this impressive mountain.
 It is one of my favorite, approachable day hikes in California, and you can read more about it here.

 After making it back down, we headed over to Helen Lake to eat the lunch that Wendy brought of crackers, cheese, and meat.
 It was a great way to celebrate our summit and relax with such a fantastic view.

-From there we spent the rest of the day stopping at a few more places to do photography before hiking back into our campsite, completing an around 8-mile day.
+From there, we spent the rest of the day stopping at a few more places to do photography before hiking back to our campsite, completing an around 8 mile day.

 For our last day in the park with woke with coffee again, which was nice after a cold night of rain and wind.

 After packing up the camp, we hiked all of our gear back out to the car and said goodbye to Wendy so we could start our way back to Southern California.